cricha88/studybuddy/README.md

 	> git clone https://github.com/cricha88/MI6.git

-2. Navigate to the StudyBuddy folder.
+2. Navigate to the StudyBuddy folder in CMD.

 	> cd StudyBuddy/

 3. Run the grails application.
+If the app does not run, delete the .gradle, gradle, and build directory.
+Then run the grail application again using grails run-app.

 	> grails run-app

-4. Open web browser and go to http://localhost:8080.
-Select the grails controller.
+4. Open web browser and type in to localhost:8080.

-5. Authentication: Make up a dummy user-name - the e-mail function is not currently active.
+5. Authentication: Use your UWO username and make up a password longer than 5 characters and shorter than 20.
+Click the register button.

-6. Make up a user name.
-Click "register".
-The page will re-load.
-Re-enter the same data.
+6. Go to your email and check for the email from studybuddynotreply@gmail.com.
+Follow the link in the email which will validate your email and add you as a user in the database.

-7. You will be directed to the home page.
+7. Clicking on the link will direct you back to the log in page, where you will again put the same username and password, and click sign in.
+If you accidentally click register, you will see output saying that you are already a registered user.

-8. Click on "Calendar".
-Try adding real courses to your schedule by clicking "Add".
-Click "End Adding".
-This will add to the database.
+8. You will be directed to the Welcome Page.
+You can click log out in the right corner, or the other pages in the side bar menu.
+Try clicking on "Calendar" to add real courses to the schedule.
+Try adding friends, real users of the StudyBuddy app.